FG-s-Modlists/FGs-Modlists-Site/content/livingskyrim/mcm.md

 The choices you make in the CC&BR menu are permanent and cannot be changed without starting a new character!

-## Mandatory MCMs
+## Mandatory control and MCM settings

 {{< tip "warning" >}}
 **WARNING!**

-**The following options must be set manually in the MCM for Living Skyrim 3 to work properly.**
+**The following options must be set manually in the game's settings and MCM menus for Living Skyrim 3 to work properly.**
 {{< /tip >}}

+#### Esc key menu
+- Controls
+  - Sneak: LCtrl (this is your "dodge" key in-game)

+#### A Matter of Time
+-	Presets
+  - User Settings
+    - Click Load user settings, and wait for the confirmation before proceeding.

 #### AGO
 - Settings